ghostrider-05/patreon-api.ts/docs/guide/features/oauth.md

 After refreshing, the token will be stored in `client.oauth.cachedToken` and updated in the store, if connected.

+If no token is provided in the request options, the validation will throw an error.

 ## Store

 There are 3 built-in methods of retrieving and storing tokens: